-Question: I became a permanent resident through marriage.
-Now that I have my permanent green card can I petition for a green card for my brother or sister?
+I am a permanent resident; can I petition for a green card for my parent or sibling?

-Answer: No. Only a U.S. citizen age 21 or older can petition for a brother or sister.
+No. Only U.S. citizens age 21 or older can petition for a parent or sibling.

 Can I petition for my parent or sibling once I become a U.S. Citizen?